 It’s best to sand your tiles with a rough type of sandpaper like 150 grit.
 The purpose is to prep the tile so the paint will stick better.
 This is especially important if your tiles are shiny or have some kind of gloss.

 Step 2 – Clean Your Floors

 I am not talking just put a mop to the floor and call it a day, I actually mean clean it well.
-Best way I found was some Ajax (or Comet) and a scrub brush.
+Best way I found was some Ajax and a scrub brush.
 Make sure you get all the grime in the corners and that you rinse well.

 Step 3 – Tape Off The Area You Are Going To Paint

 Some people like to paint the grout and then paint the tiles separately.
-This is a much more extensive process…and since I didn’t really care to see the grout lines in the foyer I just taped off the trim and carpeted areas around the tiles.
+This is a much more extensive process…and since I didn’t really care to see the grout lines in the foyer I just used painter’s tape and taped off the trim and carpeted areas around the tiles.
 If you want, you could tape off the grout and paint that first and then after it dries, tape over the grout and paint the tiles as well.
 Either way works!

 Step 4 – Fume Prevention (Optional)